 We have all heard that it ain’t easy being green.
 Until I learned about the goodness of veggies outside a can I would never have even considered using my slow cooker for green beans.
 I always chose to steam fresh, long, green veggies.
 If you use precut veggies from your local produce aisle this side dish can’t get any easier.
 I cleaned my green beans and attempted to snip off both ends and I will NEVER do that again.
 It is easier to trim them after they are cooked.
 I have a funny story to tell about my first time not using jar minced garlic.
 My kids kept asking if I needed help pressing the garlic as it slipped continuously out onto the floor. it seems my bargain of the year garlic press was a nut cracker and I was trying to use the cherry pitter well!
 So, it will take a bit longer than 10 minutes if you cut and dice your own onions, press the garlic and cut the ends off fresh beans.
 Take my advice and stick to what you know best! #slowcooker #veggies #greenbeans #healthy

 10 minutes of prep and the green beans are in the crock pot!
 Ready when you are! #Slowcooker #Veggies #greenbeans #healthy

 - 2 cloves garlic minced

 - 2 pounds fresh or frozen green beans rinsed and strings removed

 - 1 14 oz can chicken broth (I used reduced sodium)

 - salt and pepper to taste

-- In a medium skillet saute onion and garlic on medium-low heat until they are tender (mine took about 4-5 minutes).
-Add sauteed onion and garlic along with all other ingredients to the slow cooker.
+In a medium skillet saute onion and garlic on medium-low heat until they are tender (mine took about 4-5 minutes).
+Add sauteed onion and garlic along with bacon and all other ingredients to the slow cooker.

 ©MARILYN'S TREATS.
 All images are copyright protected.